- What Are They?

 - Signs and Symptoms

 Flea bites in humans definition and facts

-- Fleas are a parasitic insect that feeds on the blood of mammals and birds.
+- Fleas are parasitic insect that feeds on the blood of mammals and birds.

 - The most common flea species in the U.S. is the cat flea, Ctenocephalides felis.

-- "Sand fleas" are not a type of flee.
-They are are tiny crustaceans, with a bite similar to that of the cat flea.
+- "Sand fleas" are not a type of fleeing.
+They are tiny crustaceans, with a bite similar to that of the cat flea.